-(Must meet I and II or III)
+ADMISSION CRITERIA (Must meet I and II or III)

-A. Diagnosis on DSM IV Axis I or Axis II as part of a complete multiaxial diagnostic examination (ID or D&A cannot stand alone) by a psychiatrist or psychologist (as defined in Chapter
+A. Diagnosis on DSM IV Axis I or Axis II as part of a complete multiaxial diagnostic examination (ID or D&A cannot stand alone) by a psychiatrist or psychologist (as defined in 55 Pa.
+Code § 5200.3);

-5200.3 of the Pennsylvania Code);